-Tasting – Tasting, in brief and not at all in full, some of the heart-stopping wonder of an overseas missionary who goes somewhere different to where they’ve always known with Jesus and finds the same LORD to be at work there; an unglamorous and very normal life; brothers and sisters; trials and joy.
+Tasting – Tasting, in brief and not at all in full, some of the heart-stopping wonder of an overseas missionary who goes somewhere different to where they’ve always known with Jesus and finds the same Lord to be at work there.
 I tasted for myself that overseas mission is possible and wonderful.
 I guess I ultimately discovered Jesus to be bigger and better than the fears, security, comforts, idols and assumptions I went with.'

 Who can apply?

 We look for team leaders who have some proven experience of bible teaching and one-to-one pastoral care.
 Many leaders have led teams in conjunction with, or following, a ministry apprenticeship or as a sabbatical from work or after university.